Vitamin D's Many Benefits & Vitamin D Deficiency Symptoms

 Pre-eclampsia (proteinuria, high blood pressure and odema in pregnancy) can cause huge health problems for both mother and fetus.

-A study carried out at the University of Pittsburgh found that vitamin D deficiency early in gestation is associated with a five-fold increase risk of developing pre-eclampsia.
+A study carried out at the University of Pittsburgh found that the vitamin’s deficiency early in gestation is associated with a five-fold increase risk of developing pre-eclampsia.

-Recent research has demonstrated that those who receive high amounts of vitamin D during childhood have a lower risk of developing type 1 diabetes later on in life, the greater the amount of vitamin D, the greater the benefit.
+Recent research demonstrated that those who receive high amounts of the vitamin during childhood have a lower risk of developing type 1 diabetes later on in life, the greater the amount of the vitamin, the greater the benefit.

-Type 1 diabetes comes about due to the insulin-producing beta cells of the pancreas being destroyed by our own immune system, starting early in childhood.
+Type 1 diabetes comes about when our own immune system destroys insulin-producing beta cells of the pancreas.
+This can happen starting early in childhood.

-The brain contains vitamin D receptors.
-It has been discovered that vitamin D plays a very important role in maintaining and achieving a healthy mind.
-What is also known is that low vitamin D levels have been implicated to increase depression in the elderly.
+The brain contains receptors of the vitamin.
+It plays a very important role in maintaining and achieving a healthy mind.
+It is also known that low levels of the vitamin have been implicated to increase depression in the elderly.

-This information is useful because depression can potentially be treated in the future with vitamin D rather than with dangerous psychotropic medications.
+This information is useful because it’s possible that depression can be treated in the future with the vitamin rather than with dangerous psychotropic medications.